The Black Book of Communism: Sequels

-The Black Book of Communism was followed by the publication in 2002 of a series entitled Du passé faisons table rase!
+As an Anti-Communist book, The Black Book of Communism was followed by the publication in 2002 of a series entitled Du passé faisons table rase!
 Histoire et mémoire du communisme en Europe with the same imprint.
 The first edition included the subtitle "The Black Book of Communism has not said everything."
 Like the first effort, this second work was edited by Courtois.
 The book focused on the history of Communism in Eastern Europe.
 Several translations of the book were marketed as the second volume of The Black Book of Communism, titled Das Schwarzbuch of Kommunismus 2.
-Das schwere Erbe der Ideologie, Chernata kniga na komunizma 2. chast, and Il libro del nero comunismo europeo.
+Das schwere Erbe der Ideologie, Chernata kniga na komunizma 2. chast, and Il libro nero del comunismo europeo.

 Le Siècle des communismes, a collective work of twenty academics, was a response to both François Furet's Le passé d'une Illusion and The Black Book of Communism.
 It broke communism down into series of discrete movements, with mixed positive and negative results.
 The Black Book of Communism prompted the publication of several other "black books" which argued that similar chronicles of violence and death tolls can be constructed from an examination of capitalism and colonialism.

 In 2007, Courtois edited Éditions Larousse's Dictionnaire du communisme.
 In 2008, Courtois took part to the writing of The Black Book of the French Revolution, a similar work of historical revisionism which proved to be controversial like The Black Book of Communism and received mostly negative reviews from both the press and historians.
 Courtois went back to its proposed link between the French Revolution and the October Revolution.